sympy/sympy/doc/src/guides/contributing/docstring.rst

 In SymPy’s docstrings, it is preferred that function, class, and method docstrings consist of the following sections in this order:

+1. Function Signature
-1. Single-Sentence Summary
+2. Single-Sentence Summary
-2. Explanation
+3. Explanation
-3. Examples
+4. Examples
-4. Parameters
+5. Parameters
-5. See Also
+6. See Also
-6. References
+7. References

 The Single-Sentence Summary and Examples sections are **required** for every docstring.
 Docstrings will not pass review if these sections are not included.